 Chinglish T-shirts (CHINTS)

 ‘Chinglish’ is a popular word used when Chinese phrases are translated directly into English, often with a humorous outcome.
-Chin-T’s, T-shirts with Chinglish phrases, are especially great gifts for teenagers or those who enjoy a little bit of humor.
-Chints are T-shirts that are printed with ridiculously inappropriate English sayings that don’t make any sense.
-Some of them don’t say anything at all while others are the epitome of translation fails.
+Chin-T’s, T-shirts with Chinglish phrases, are especially great gifts for teenagers or those with a ‘funny-bone.’
+Some Chin-T’s don’t say anything at all while others are the epitome of translation fails.
 They can be found at markets or in shopping malls and at very low prices.
 If you see one of these and don’t exactly have a recipient in mind, buy it anyway!
-We can guarantee you that one of your loved ones will find it hilarious.
+We can guarantee that one of your loved ones will find it hilarious.

 Here are examples of some of the most Hilarious Chinglish Signs in China

 The Little Red Book

 When shopping for souvenirs in China, you might be curious as to what the popularity with the Little Red Books is.
 The Little Red Book forms a big part of China’s history, dating back to the Cultural Revolution launched under communist leader, Chairman Mao Zedong.
 The book contained snippets of Mao’s speeches and writings which he used to form an army of young Chinese enthusiasts who supported his cause.
 With more than a billion copies published, the book is considered one of the most widely produced books in history.
 Today, rather than Chinese youths waving their books in the air, these books can be found in stores as popular souvenirs.
 These books are excellent gifts to bring home from your China business trip, especially for history-buffs.
 They’re cost-effective and light to carry.

 Get more information on The Little Red Book here.

 If you’re planning to bring gifts from China, you’ll need a comfortable car service to move around different shops on your last day in China.
 We will help you carry your heavy souvenir bags and drive you safely to the airport!
 China Car Service is a trusted transportation service helping business travelers for almost two decades.
 We provide door-to-door service at competitive prices.